marsxiang5902/habit_tracker/server/README.md

   }
 }
 ```
-* Changes only specified fields to values.
+* Sets the specified fields to their respective values and leaves everything else the same.
 The allowed fields to change in this function are:
   * `user`